-When to Start Looking for a Tenant
+When Should You Start Looking for a Tenant?

 Hi rental property owners.
 When should you put your rental property on the market and begin looking for a tenant?